 and playing Call of Duty with no guns - knife only.

 As a designer, I'm interested in purity.
 I believe we should design for people and make the user interface transparent, yet elegant, for the content the shine.
 I'm an enthusiast of modernism.
 The type of work I like is usually achieved by high performance individuals collaborating towards the same goal.
-I strive to take the best out of each person.

 For more about me ask around.